jlsemi/smartsnmp/doc/how-to-write-mib-group.md

 Now there are four variables in 'sysOREntry'.
 The 'sysORIndex' is the index variable of 'sysOREntry'.
-Its get method would return [value, err_stat] pair so as to show that this variable is unaccessible (invisible in response).
-The 'err_stat' can be dummy as defaut which can be ignored in return.
-Other variables are stored in 'or_entry_cache' which can load value data from configuration files or other non-RAM places.
+Its get method would return [value, err_stat] pair so as to show that this variable is unaccessible (invisible in SNMP response).
+The 'err_stat' can be a dummy value as defaut which can be ignored in return.
+Other variables are stored in 'or_entry_cache' which can load data value from configuration files or other non-RAM places.
 The 'or_entry_cache' comprises several rows, each of them corresponds to the lexicographical sorted variable in 'sysOREntry'.